 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
 This medicine is given slowly, so your IV tube will remain in place for 30 to 60 minutes.
 You may also need to stay for observation for an additional hour or more.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - You may also receive other medicines to help prevent nausea or vomiting and allergic reactions.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how teniposide works.
 Tell your doctor if you are using any of the following:

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.